Interlibrary Loan FAQs

 Return interlibrary loan books WITH THE WHITE BAND THAT CAME WITH IT to any OSU-Tulsa book drop.

 - Lending libraries come in all shapes, sizes and organization levels.
-Some larger libraries (like OSU-Stillwater) have there materials spread out on several different locations on campus.
+Some larger libraries (like OSU-Stillwater) have their materials spread out on several different locations on campus.
 Human beings must locate and deliver the material to the main library and then ship it to us from there among all of the other items that are shipped all over the world.

 - Availability, availability, availability.
 Although we can see which libraries have purchased a certain book or journal we can't see if the book is sitting on the shelf, lost, or checked out.
 Books in popular demand may be off the shelf at several libraries before we find a library that has one to lend (this is why we frown upon borrowing class textbooks on interlibrary loan).